World's policeman wins rare applause for FIFA crackdown

 Russian President Vladimir Putin - who has seen some of his closest allies penalised by U.S. sanctions linked to the Ukraine crisis - accused the United States of "another blatant attempt to extend its jurisdiction to other states".

 Commenters on Weibo, China's Twitter-like microblog service, also expressed alarm.
-"Americans don't even like football - so why is it that the U.S. is now leading a corruption investigation against FIFA?" one wrote.
+"Americans don't even like soccer - so why is it that the U.S. is now leading a corruption investigation against FIFA?" one wrote.

 But across much of Europe and Latin America, the regions that have produced every World Cup winner since the tournament was first established in 1930, the applause was overwhelming.